bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.5 is here.md

 source_url: https://blog.jetbrains.com/kotlin/2016/11/kotlin-1-0-5-is-here/
 ---

-We’re happy to announce that we’ve just released Kotlin 1.0.5, which continues the series of bugfix and tooling updates for Kotlin 1.0.
+We’re happy to announce that we’ve just released <b>Kotlin 1.0.5</b>, which continues the series of bugfix and tooling updates for Kotlin 1.0.
-We’d like to thank our external contributors whose pull requests were included in this release: Kirill Rakhman, Vladislav Golub, Vsevolod Tolstopyatov, Yoshinori Isogai, takahirom and gitreelike.
+We’d like to thank our external contributors whose pull requests were included in this release:  [Kirill Rakhman](https://github.com/cypressious) ,  [Vladislav Golub](https://github.com/ensirius) ,  [Vsevolod Tolstopyatov](https://github.com/qwwdfsad) ,  [Yoshinori Isogai](https://github.com/shiraji) ,  [takahirom](https://github.com/takahirom)  and  [gitreelike](https://github.com/gitreelike) .
 Thanks to everyone who tried the EAP builds and sent us feedback, too!
-The complete list of changes in the release can be found in the changelog.
+The complete list of changes in the release can be found in the  [changelog](https://github.com/JetBrains/kotlin/blob/1.0.5/ChangeLog.md) .
 Some of the changes worth highlighting are:
 ### Loop to Lambda Conversion

-The IntelliJ IDEA plugin can now detect many cases where imperative for loops can be rewritten in a more compact and idiomatic manner using standard library functions such as filter and map.
+The IntelliJ IDEA plugin can now detect many cases where imperative <code>for</code> loops can be rewritten in a more compact and idiomatic manner using standard library functions such as <code>filter</code> and <code>map</code>.
 As a simple example, the following snippet:

 {% raw %}
 <p></p>